Video Editing Software Evolution, New Solutions

 - Cross dissolving

-Due to the difficulty involved in the film splicing process, linear editing methods began to be developed in the 1970s and 1980s.
-Linear editing works by selectively copying one video to another through two machines that are connected together, with one machine acting as a source and the other machine acting as the recorder.
-While this form of video editing was easier to undergo than the film splicing process, a different set of complications arises during the linear editing process.
-This is due to the fact the film must be copied in a linear manner, making it almost impossible to go back and correct any mistakes or errors that may be observed at the end of the process.
-As such, a barrier of entry still existed in regards to consumers being able to engage in the video editing process.
+In response to this, linear editing methods began to be developed in the 1970s and 1980s.
+Linear editing works by selectively copying one video to another through two connected machines.
+With one machine acting as a source and the other as the recorder.
+This form of video editing was easier than splicing.
+However, a different set of complications arose.

-Despite advancements in regards to digital editing, early video editing software offerings still required a certain level of expertise and skill to be adequately used.
+Despite advancements in digital editing, early video editing software offerings still required a certain level of expertise and skill to be adequately used.
 Furthermore, there was a certain level of computer literacy that was needed to operate the machines that these software programs ran on.
 Additionally, these computers and software programs could prove to be very costly, as they were forms of technology that were very new to the consumer market in the early to mid-1990s.
 As such, video editing for the everyday working person did not truly become feasible until recent years, with the advent of automatic video editing software that took out much of the expertise involved and greatly lowered the cost.

 What different types of video editing software are there?